GurjarKing/GurjarKing/README.md

 </pre>
 <strong>Daily News</strong>

-  - Microsoft adds the $549 Laptop Go to its growing Surface lineup
+  - Macrometa, an edge computing service for app developers, lands $7M seed round led by DNX
      <hr/>

-      - *Microsoft just added a couple of key additions to its ever-growing lineup of Surface devices.
-There are a bunch of new accessories and an update to the Surface Pro X, which you can read about here.
-The biggest news of the morning, however, is the arrival of t…*
+      - *As people continue to work and study from home because of the COVID-19 pandemic, interest in edge computing has increased.
+Macrometa, a Palo Alto-based that provides edge computing infrastructure for app developers, announced today it has closed a $7 million …*

-  - Microsoft updates its Arm-based Surface Pro X  tablet with a faster CPU
+  - Motif Foodworks preps commercial production for its first ingredient, improving the flavor of beef substitutes
       <hr/>

-      - *Microsoft today announced the second generation of its Arm-based Surface Pro X tablet.
-The first generation of the Pro X launched last October and since then, Microsoft worked with Qualcomm to design the second generation of the SQ2 processor that powers it. …*
+      - *Motif Foodworks, the Ginkgo Bioworks spinout focused on developing new plant-based flavorings and food ingredients, is readying commercial scale production of its first product an ingredient to improve the flavor of beef substitutes.
+The expansion of Motif’s …*

-  - Imperva to acquire database security startup jSonar
+  - Cisco acquires PortShift to raise its game in DevOps and Kubernetes security
       <hr/>

-      - *Cybersecurity giant Imperva will acquire jSonar, a database security startup that recently landed $50 million from Goldman Sachs.
-Financial terms of the deal weren’t disclosed.
-The acquisition of jSonar, which provides security and compliance to databases on-…*
+      - *Cisco is making another acquisition to expand its reach in security solutions, this time specifically targeting DevOps and the world of container management.
+It is acquiring PortShift, an Israeli startup that has built a Kubernetes-native security platform.
+T…*

-  - Combining machine learning tools for medical imaging with genetic sequencing nets Sophia Genetics $110M
+  - Altinity grabs $4M seed to build cloud version of ClickHouse open source data warehouse
       <hr/>

-      - *SOPHiA GENETICS, the shoutily and poorly capitalized named startup that’s combining machine learning tools for medical imaging and genetic sequencing to come up with a more holistic view of diseases for better patient care, has raised $110 million in new fund…*
+      - *Earlier this month, cloud data warehouse Snowflake turned heads when it debuted on the stock market.
+Today, Altinity, the commercial company behind the open source ClickHouse data warehouse announced a $4 million seed round from Accel along with a new cloud s…*

-  - Jüsto adds another $5 million in funding to build its online, delivery-only grocery store for Latin America
+  - Microsoft adds the $549 Laptop Go to its growing Surface lineup
       <hr/>

-       - *As it begins expanding beyond its home base in Mexico City, the on-demand, online only grocery store Jüsto has  added another $5 million in early stage funding.
-The new money came from Bimbo Ventures, the strategic investment arm of one of the world’s largest…*
+       - *Microsoft just added a couple of key additions to its ever-growing lineup of Surface devices.
+There are a bunch of new accessories and an update to the Surface Pro X, which you can read about here.
+The biggest news of the morning, however, is the arrival of t…*

 <br />